Decoding the Multimodal Mind: Generalizable Brain-to-Text Translation via Multimodal Alignment and Adaptive Routing: Method

 \subsection{Multimodal Instruction Tuning}

 We first employ prompt tuning to optimize the modality encoders within the Auxiliary Module.
 This process extracts fixed-length, modality-specific embeddings that serve as auxiliary embeddings.
-Subsequently, the Brain Projectors align the brain-derived embeddings to these auxiliary embeddings, ensuring effective cross‑modal correspondence.
+Subsequently, the Brain Projectors align brain embeddings to these auxiliary embeddings, ensuring effective cross‑modal correspondence.

 The Auxiliary Module is optimized to produce modality-specific embeddings that, when fed into the LLM, enable multimodal captioning.
 Specifically, given auxiliary information paired with brain signals, the LLM is required to generate the corresponding textual description.
 Concretely, for the image modality it performs standard image captioning; for text, input re‑paraphrasing; and for audio, speech transcription.
 This objective encourages each encoder to learn semantically rich representations aligned with the LLM's embedding space.
 The captioning loss is defined as